rosell-dk/webp-on-demand/docs/api.md

 Default value: *false*

 ### *require-for-conversion*
-Makes the library 'require in' a file just before calling WebPConvertAndServe.
+If set, makes the library 'require in' a file just before calling WebPConvertAndServe.
 This is not needed for composer projects, as composer takes care of autoloading classes when needed.
-You don't have to worry about the option when following the [docs/install-without-composer.md](https://github.com/rosell-dk/webp-on-demand/blob/master/docs/install-without-composer.md) guide (there, the option is set to "webp-convert-and-serve.inc" behind the scenes).
-The option is here for making it possible to have a simple, yet flexible setup without composer.
-The file that is required in could be a one-file version of all webp-convert-and-serve, including its dependies (webp-convert).
 Default value: *null*